loginom/loginom-help-en-omegat/data/processors/datamining/neural-network-regression.md

    * Mean (60).
    * Strong (80).
    * Very strong (100).
-* **Продолжить обучение** — установление данного флага позволяет начать переобучение модели не со случайных значений весов *Нейросети*, а с полученных при последнем обучении. При этом параметр *Количество рестартов* игнорируется.
+* **Continue training**:  selection of this checkbox enables to start the model overfitting not from the random values of the * Neural Network* weights, but from the ones obtained during the last training.
+In this case, the *Number of restarts* parameter is ignored.

 #### Stop Criteria

 The network is trained in the iterative manner.
-The whole training data set is read for each iteration, and the *Neural Network* weights are changed. Этот процесс продолжается до тех пор, пока относительные изменения весов не станут меньше заданного порога или количество итераций не превысит заданной величины.
+The whole training data set is read for each iteration, and the *Neural Network* weights are changed.
+This process continues until the relative weights changes are less than the set threshold, or iteration count exceeds the set value.

-* **Порог минимального изменения весов** — если на очередном шаге обучения относительное изменение нормы вектора весов становится меньше порога, то обучение останавливается.
+* **Minimum weight change threshold**: if the relative change of the weights vector norm is less than the threshold at another training step, the training stops.
 By default = 0.01.
-* **Максимальное количество эпох** — максимальное количество итераций обучения алгоритма.
+* **Maximum number of epochs** means the maximum count of the algorithm training iterations.
 This parameter is disabled by default.
 If it is required to limit the training process in time, in this case, it will be stopped upon the set number of epochs even if the training has not reached the optimal point, namely, the minimum weight change threshold has not been reached yet.

 ### Шаг 5.
 Configure Auto Selection of Neural Network Parameters